 - Wash and clean the fish slices and put them in a bowl.

 - Add salt, turmeric and red chili powder and mix well.
+(Also add pepper powder if you want it more zingy.)

 - Add vinegar or lemon juice and allow to marinate for a few minutes.